 Bank of Lithuania

-Visit website of the Center of Excellence in Anti-Money Laundering
+Website of the Center of Excellence in Anti-Money Laundering

 The Centre of Excellence in Anti-Money Laundering (AML Centre of Excellence) combines the efforts of public and private sectors in strengthening the framework on anti-money laundering and counter terrorist financing (AML/CTF).